foxprogramming/checkmein/Admin_stories.md

 #### User Management Interface.

-As a superuser I will need to see the checked in patients in a chronologically descending order.
+As an employee I will need to see the checked in patients in a chronologically descending order.
 (would like this to be an interactive bubble that expands to display data collected from patient check-in.)